senushidinara/VDrop/README.md

 > This is our paradigm shift: from a cold, lifeless tool to a vibrant, collaborative **organism**.
 We're making the abstract language of AI—neural nets, distributed computing, generative models—feel tangible, interconnected, and breathtakingly ALIVE.

 ## Your Interface: What Can You Do in the Portal?
-Portal.

 <p align="center">
   <img src="https://storage.googleapis.com/aai-web-template-files/vultradrop-hyperverse-banner.png" alt="Creative Hyperverse Banner" width="800"/>